-Washed and Waiting, Reflections on Christian Faithfulness and Homosexuality,
+Washed and Waiting, Reflections on Christian Faithfulness and Homosexuality, by Wesley Hill.

 While I did not agree with his terminology, this was a heart-wrenching and eye-opening book about a young man struggling with same sex attraction as a committed follower and lover of Jesus Christ.

 “Hill gives us a glimpse at what it looks like to wrestle firsthand with God’s NO to same-sex relationships.”

 He raises many questions and bares his heart as to what it means to be a celibate christian with same sex attractions.
 An afterword written by Kathryn Greene-Mccreight addresses the issues facing the church today and how we are to suffer when one member is suffering.(1 Corinthians 12:26) She says Hill